 Measures the share of all students who are suspended or expelled during the school year.

-Definition: This indicator reflects the number of students of any grade level that are formally suspended or expelled for any reason during the school year out of all public school students within an area.
-Student's home addresses are the basis for this indicator, rather than the location of the school attended.
+Definition: The percentage of students of any grade level that are formally suspended or expelled for any reason during the school year out of all public school students within an area.